ayamadori/AlwaysOnTop/README.md

 # Always on Top
-Set the website to Always-on-Top (aka Picture-in-Picture, CompactOverlay, Mini View).
+Set the website to Always-on-Top (a.k.a.
+Picture-in-Picture).
 https://www.microsoft.com/store/apps/9p37ft08rnxm

 ## Feature